marcmaxson/goodreads_recommends/README.md

 https://github.com/reedsy/challenges/tree/master/data-scientist
 # then change the PATH in the ipynb file to point to the /data folder.

 Also, see requirements.txt.
-All of these are native to anaconda python (3+) but not to vanila python.
+All importsare native to anaconda python (3+) but not to vanila python.
+Specifically: pandas DataFrames.